Lab 0: Getting Started (Windows Setup)

 ls

-The ls command lists all the files and folders in the current directory.
+The ls command (which stands for list) lists all the files and folders in the current directory.
 A directory is another name for a folder (such as the Documents folder).

 Since you're in the home directory right now, after you type ls you should see the contents of your home directory.